-Libraries to link with, in the form -1 foo -1 bar.
-The configure script will append to this, rather than replace it.
+Libraries to link with, in the form -1 for -1 for -1 for the configure script will append to this, rather than replace it.

 If you need to do unusual things to compile the package, the author encourages you to figure out how configure could check whether to do them, and mail diffs or instructions to the author so that they can be included in the next release.